 |A C I C I S|

-The Australian Consortium for ‘In-Country’ Indonesian Studies (ACICIS - pronounced Ah-chee-chis, as an Indonesian would say it) is an innovative, non-profit, national educational consortium that was established in 1994 to develop and coordinate high-quality, semester-long study programs at Indonesian partner universities for Australian university students.
-Today ACICIS offers a variety of study options in Indonesia and is also open to non-Australians and private individuals.
-ACICIS currently has 21 Australian member universities (including nearly all of Australia’s leading institutions in the field of Indonesian studies), two European member universities (SOAS University of London and Leiden University), the University of Victoria (Canada), and the Asia New Zealand Foundation.
+The Australian Consortium for ‘In-Country’ Indonesian Studies (ACICIS - pronounced Ah-chee-chis, as an Indonesian would say it) is an innovative, non-profit, national educational consortium that was established in 1994 to overcome the substantial academic, bureaucratic, and immigration impediments that had prevented Australian students from undertaking credited semester study at Indonesian universities.
+Today ACICIS runs the Study Indonesia Program (SIP) which consists of a variety of study options in Indonesia and is also open to non-Australians and private individuals.
+ACICIS currently has 21 Australian member universities (including nearly all of Australia’s leading institutions in the field of Indonesian studies), and two international members in the UK and the Netherlands.
 It is coordinated by a small secretariat based at Murdoch University and governed by a National Reference Group consisting of senior Indonesian Studies academics representing all Australian states.

 |Copyright © ACICIS 2003-2015 | Email : firstname.lastname@example.org | Phone +61 8 9360 6254|